DALL·E image inspired by music of Nas.

 AI is a promising marketing technology that leaves no stone unturned.
 Computers are good at abstraction, at finding patterns in large amounts of data.
 Those relationships can help PR pros create content to execute a brand marketing vision that addresses the lifestyles and attitudes behind a product or service.

 A chatbot can make fascinating connections, as when our social media marketing team asked DALL-E for architecture inspired by rappers.
 The bot promises to “create realistic images and art from a description in natural language.”
-In this case, DALL-E’s cross-cultural text and image training allow it to do much more than steal a beat from Drake’s Views.
+In this case, DALL-E’s cross-cultural text and image training allow it to do much more than steal a beat from Drake’s Views album cover.

 Rap-inspired architecture generated in DALL-E.